kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 know that this has succeeded?
 -->

-The primary goal of this KEP is to extend the PodDisruptionBudget (PDB) to handle applications where a single logical replica is composed of multiple pods.
-This will allow the Eviction API to account for grouping during voluntary disruptions.
+- **Introduce a field to enable group-based PDBs:** Add a new boolean field `usePodGroups` to the `PodDisruptionBudget.spec`.
-- Define availability for pod groups: allow application owners to define disruption budgets for multi-pod replicas rather than individual pods using a label.
+- **Define availability for pod groups:** Allow application owners to define PDBs for multi-pod replicas (as defined by the `Workload` API) rather than individual pods.
-- Enhance the PDB API: introduce optional fields `replicaKey`, `replicaSizeKey`, and `replicaTotalKey` to the `PodDisruptionBudget` spec. `replicaKey` will specify a pod label key, and pods sharing the same value for this key will be treated as a single, atomic unit when calculating availability. `replicaSizeKey` will specify a key for the size of the group which the pod is a member of. `replicaTotalKey` will be a key for the number of total desired replicas.
+- **Update eviction logic:** When enabled, the eviction logic will interpret the disruption budget given in the PDB (`minAvailable` or `maxUnavailable`) as a count of pod group replicas, rather than individual pod replicas.
-- Update eviction logic: modify the Eviction API to use the `replicaKey` pod replicas for calculating availability.
+- **Integrate with Workload API:** Use the pod spec's `workload.name` and `workload.podGroup` to retrieve `Workload` objects and their `PodGroup` groupings.
-- Maintain Compatibility: ensure that standard cluster operations that respect PDBs, such as `kubectl drain` and node draining initiated by `cluster-autoscaler`, follow the group-based disruption budgets.
-Ensure all affected systems work as intended with pod groups (kube-scheduler, cluster autoscaler, custom schedulers).
+- **Maintain compatibility:** Ensure that common cluster operations that respect PDBs, such as `kubectl drain` and node drains initiated by `cluster-autoscaler`, follow group-based disruption budgets when enabled.
-- Preserve existing functionality: for backward compatibility, PDBs that do not specify the new `replicaKey` field should not have any new behavior
+- **Preserve existing functionality:** For backward compatibility, the behavior of PDBs without `usePodGroups: true` will be unchanged.

 ### Non-Goals